VaZarei/auto-job-apply-linkedin/README.md

 ## Disclaimer

 This tool is intended for personal use and educational purposes only.
 Automated job applications may violate LinkedIn’s Terms of Service.
 Use at your own risk.
 The author is not responsible for any account restrictions or legal consequences resulting from its use.

 ---

+Here’s the updated **Acknowledgments** section with a coffee emoji (`☕`) added after "coffee" in the final line, formatted for GitHub Markdown:

+---

+## Acknowledgments

+A heartfelt thank you to everyone who has inspired and supported the development of the **LinkedIn Easy Apply Bot**.
+This project wouldn’t be possible without:

+- **The Open-Source Community**: For the incredible tools that power this bot, especially [Python](https://www.python.org/) for its versatility, [Selenium](https://selenium.dev/) for robust web automation, and [PyYAML](https://pyyaml.org/) for seamless configuration management.
+- **Contributors**: To those who will join this journey—your ideas, code, and feedback will shape the future of this tool.
+Your contributions are deeply valued.
+- **Job Seekers & Developers**: Your real-world needs and curiosity about automation sparked this project.
+This bot is built for you.
+- **LinkedIn Team**: For providing a platform that connects job seekers with opportunities, making tools like this bot possible and meaningful.
+- **Original Developer**: [Nathan Duma](https://github.com/NathanDuma) with [NathanDuma/LinkedIn-Easy-Apply-Bot](https://github.com/NathanDuma/LinkedIn-Easy-Apply-Bot).
+I initially worked with Nathan’s bot, but after it stopped functioning, I drew inspiration from his work to create this new version.
+About 10% of the current codebase builds on his foundation, though I’ve added my own ideas and plan to fully reimagine it in future releases.
+Huge thanks to Nathan Duma.

+Special appreciation goes to the countless cups of coffee ☕ and late-night coding sessions that fueled version 1.0.0.
+Here’s to building something impactful together!

+---